 Special devices may be used to keep your body correctly positioned and still during treatment.
 These may include molds, masks, rests, and blocks.

 Ink marks are made on your skin over the spot to be treated.
 Tiny permanent tattoos may also be used.
 The marks act as a target for the treatment to stay at the exact same place each time.

 Markers, such as metal balls or wires, may be placed on or in your body.
+Sometime these are taped to this skin to help with the imaging process.
 These work with the X-rays to position your body.
 The markers are removed when the visit is over.